 Scott Picket is an award-winning Chef, author and television presenter with an enviable reputation.
-Scott reflects the essence of Australian hospitality, and his generosity of spirit, values and craft are honoured in his restaurants Estelle, Saint Crispin, Pickett’s Deli & Rotisserie and Matilda 159 Domain.
+Scott reflects the essence of Australian hospitality, and his generosity of spirit, values and craft are honoured in his restaurants Estelle, Matilda 159, Lupo, Pastore and Pickett’s Deli & Rotisserie.

 Scott’s love for great produce began early.
 As a kid growing up on his family’s farm in Kangarilla, South Australia, he learnt about food and seasonality, and developed a deep respect for farmers and growers.

 Perhaps it was that subliminal connection with his environment that influenced Scott, or perhaps it was growing up surrounded by family and the traditions of his grandparents cooking.
 Whatever the reason, those years set the foundations of Scott’s values as a chef and restaurateur – always putting food at the front and cooking with the greatest respect for the produce.

 Scott’s talent was recognised early in his career and he was awarded gold and title of “The One to Watch” at Salon Culinaire.
 His kitchen education and training proved to be disciplined and traditional.
 This respect for the classics and understanding of seasonality drew Scott to Europe, where he honed his skills in some of the most rigorous Michelin starred kitchens of London in the late 90s.
 In particular, Scott worked under the tutelage of chef Philip Howard at The Square in Mayfair and he remained with Howard for three years.

 Returning to Australia in 2004, Scott settled into Melbourne’s growing restaurant scene where he spent six years as one of the city’s pre-eminent head chefs, achieving awards and accolades for his work.
 In 2005 he was selected to return to Europe to represent Australia at the prestigious Bocuse d’Or, where he achieved the highest Australian ranking at that point.